-Depression isn't just about feeling sad or frustrated.
-It's about feeling out of control, powerless to handle emotions and unable to see a way out.
-It can hit anyone at any age and can be triggered by any number of things that can go wrong in people's lives.
+Depression isn't just about feeling sad or frustrated; it's about feeling out of control, powerless to handle emotions and unable to see a way out.
+It can affect anyone at any age and can be triggered by any number of things that can go wrong in people's lives.

 1. Does he seem moody?

 Men often disguise bigger, personal problems by complaining about life's little nuisances.
 If he's going on and on about the weather or last night's TV, and if you're worried about him already, it could be a sign that something deeper is wrong.